schibsted/deathstar/README.md

-# :boom: Death Star – Application-level chaos engineering
+# :boom: Deathstar – Application-level chaos engineering
 ###### _Because a little chaos is good for you._

 Clouds are **chaotic**.<br />
 **Unexpected events** happen all the time.<br />
-Death Star is here to help us **being proactive** and ensuring we can **withstand disturbances in the cloud**.
+Deathstar is here to help us **being proactive** and ensuring we can **withstand disturbances in the cloud**.

 ### Wait what, what's Death Star?